dli85/ImageProcessingProgram/README.md

 ### The Script

-The /res folder has included a script.txt file which is a sample series of commands which will load an image (mudkip) and save two version of it.
+The /res folder has included a script.txt file which is a sample series of commands which will load an image (mudkip) and save multiple versions.
 The script.txt file contains examples of all types of commands.

-To run this script, create a new run configuration that runs the main method in the ImageProcessingProgram and add the path to the script as a command line argument (res/script.txt).
-An example of said configuration can be found in the res folder (run_config.PNG)
+See above for how to run the program with the script file.

 # Image Sources

+TODO:
+1. README:
+   1. Update design description for new gui classes
+   2. Write description on how to use the GUI

 Our cute Mudkip: